- Chapter 4 -

 GOOD ADVICE AND HELP

-There is a great asset out there.
+here is a great asset out there.
 In fact, it is not an exaggeration to call it a treasure.
 There for the gathering, the treasure is free in most cases.
 The trouble is that, to an amazing degree, people are too blind to see it or to recognize its value even if they are aware of its existence.
 The treasure is the advice and counsel available to all of us, on a daily basis.
-Asking advice from others.
-Learn to ask for advice, analyze it and use what can benefit you.

 With regard to advice, there are four kinds of people: